-The MTRS document is structured into ten sections.
-The Introductory Section consists of the Economic, Social and Fiscal context of the Strategy as well as some highlights on the benefits of a medium-term approach to revenue mobilisation.
-Section Two outlines the objectives of the MTRS, emphasising the revenue goals and impact as well as Government's commitment to this Strategy.
+The MTRS document is structured into eleven sections.
+The Introductory Section consists of the Economic, Social and Fiscal context of the Strategy as well as the benefits of adopting a medium-term approach to revenue mobilisation.
+Section Two outlines the objectives of the MTRS, highlighting the estimated revenue targets as well as Government's commitment to this Strategy.
 Section Three presents the potential to expand domestic revenue mobilisation and the development process for this MTRS.

-Section Four details the medium-term goals, current situation, gaps, and broad solutions of the various thematic areas.
+Section Four details the medium-term goals and an overview with broad interventions for the various thematic areas.
 Section Five and Six summarise the specific policy and administration reforms, while Section Seven presents the appropriate legal framework reforms necessary to achieve the desired outcomes across the relevant tax and non-tax revenue actors.
-All consultations and communication engagements are documented in Section Eight, for purposes of inclusivity and ownership.
+All consultations and communication needed during the implementation of the Strategy are documented in Section Eight for purposes of inclusivity and ownership.
 Section Nine also provides some highlights on the processes for updating the MTRS, including the relevant monitoring and evaluation arrangements.

-Finally, the role of external capacity development support for the strategy, are detailed in Section Ten.
+Finally, the role of external capacity development support for the strategy is detailed in Section Ten, with the conclusion presented in Section Eleven.